rabbitmq/cluster-operator/docs/proposals/20200408-tls-support-amqp.md

 #### Story 1
 ```
 Given I have a RabbitMQ for Kubernetes operator deployed
-And I deploy a RabbitMQ broker via a RabbitmqCluster Custom Resource
+And I deploy a RabbitMQ broker via a Cluster Custom Resource
 And I specify the location of a valid certfile and private key file in the Custom Resource
 And my client trusts the CA used to sign the RabbitMQ broker's certificate
 When I send an AMPQ message over TLS (default port 5671)